openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Missing ajax-loader.gif
 Accordion active tab issue
-New controls to the page list, post-list widgets Controls aren’t working on icon box, image box Off-canvas hide issue in the nav-menu widget (mobile view) CSS improvement
+New controls to the page list, post-list widgets Controls are not working on icon box, image box Off-canvas hide issue in the nav-menu widget (mobile view) CSS improvement
 Admin icon missing